 PEPPOL is a powerful network that’s designed for efficiency.
-But the problem is that many suppliers are being asked to connect to PEPPOL inefficiently.
+But the problem is that many suppliers are being asked to connect to PEPPOL in an inefficient way.

-Download our PEPPOL guide that describes how it works and what it will mean to an organisation that supplies goods or services to the NHS?
+Why not download our guide that describes how PEPPOL works and what it will mean to an organisation that supplies goods or services to the NHS?

 The problem with portals